-It was in early 1991 that Shri Chandra Shekhar, then Prime Minister of India, announced the establishment of Acharya Narendra Dev College on the outskirts of Village Rajokri in South Delhi, an area bordering the farm houses of Vasant Kunj.
+It was in early 1991 that Shri Chandra Shekhar, then Prime Minister of India, announced the establishment of Acharya Narendra Dev College in the name of his idealogue.
 Starting out with an interim allotment of four rooms in a SPS structure in R. K. Puram Sector 4 School, the college enrolled its first batch of students and began its teaching programs with two courses - B.Com.
 Honours and B.Sc General 'A' and eighty students.

 Just before the end of the decade B.Sc Hons Computer Science and B.C.A were started (1997) which soon metamorphed into two very popular courses ( despite being 4-year courses) - Bachelors in Information Technology and B. Information Science in 1998.
 Due to a UGC directive these courses had to be scrapped across the University and B. Sc (Hons) Computer Science was reintroduced in 2001.
 In 1999, the college started a radically different course - B.Sc Biomedical Sciences in which admission was through an entrance examination.

 The Foreign Language Centre was established in 2003 with certificate courses in French, Spanish, German and Russian.
 Two years later the higher module of Diploma in foreign languages was also established.
 Students could register for M.Sc Mathematics and M.Sc Chemistry from 1997 and 2000, respectively.

 The year 2005 saw a major overhaul in the erstwhile B.Sc General courses - these were renamed B. Sc Programmes with radical changes in the curriculum as well as syllabi making them 'much in demand'.
 The 4 streams were B.Sc Programme in Life Sciences, Applied Life Sciences, Physical Sciences and Applied Physical sciences.